noa-vliz/noa-vliz/README.md

 # About Me

 Hello there!
-I'm noa, also known as noa-vliz or chocolatey or ruka.
+I'm noa, also known as noa-vliz or ruka.
 I'm a technology enthusiast who enjoys tinkering with various tools and systems.

 ## What I Do
 - Playing around with the Rust programming language